Antonino0704/Antonino0704/README.md

-### <div align="center">I'm Antonino, an Italian computer science university student</div>
+### <div align="center">I'm Antonino, an university student of computer science</div>

-- This is a fun project account in which I will post various small and medium projects
+- This is an account for fun projects where I will post various small and medium projects

 - account for serious projects click here -> [@Hikki0710](https://github.com/Hikki0710)